paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: log4j:log4j  1.2.17
- - a level        4 dependency among 4 (possibly transitive) uses

-2012-05-26 09:43  1.2.17 ***
+   - a level 4 dependencies among 4 (possibly transitive) uses 2012-05-26 09:43  1.2.17 ***

 ========================================================================
 Presently in use: net.dean.jraw:JRAW  1.0.0
- - a level        1 dependency among 1 (possibly transitive) uses
+   - a level 1 dependencies among 1 (possibly transitive) uses

 ========================================================================
 Presently in use: net.dean.jraw:moshi-deeply-nested  1.0.0
- - a level        2 dependency among 1 (possibly transitive) uses
+   - a level 2 dependencies among 1 (possibly transitive) uses

 ========================================================================
 Presently in use: net.java.dev.jets3t:jets3t  0.7.1
- - a level        3 dependency among 1 (possibly transitive) uses

-2015-08-23 13:44  0.9.4
+   - a level 3 dependencies among 1 (possibly transitive) uses 2015-08-23 13:44  0.9.4
 2015-01-31 21:43  0.9.3
 2014-07-22 10:22  0.9.2